affilirator/thekitchen-pot/src/content/blog/how-to-use-an-oster-rice-cooker.md

 Here are some of the most useful cleaning tips you should consider:

 -   **Always Clean It Immediately after Use.** Cleaning your oster rice cooker after use prevents stains and debris.
 Additionally, it guarantees ease of cleaning thus eliminating the urge to use abrasive cleaning materials.
 -   **Let it Cool.** While cleaning the cooker immediately after cooking is right, you should give it approximately 5 minutes to cool.
 -   **Unplug Your Cooker After Use.** When you’re through with the cooking process, always ensure that you unplug the cooker from your heat source.
 This guarantees safety.
 -   **Never Use Scouring Pads.** If you want to avoid scratches on your oster rice cooker, you should only use soft and non-abrasive cleaning materials.
 -   **Avoid Dipping Heating Elements into Water.** This is one of the surest ways of ensuring that you maintain top-notch functionality and longevity.

-_**Read more about the [best rice cookers](https://thekitchenpot.com/best-rice-cooker-for-brown-rice/) here**_
+***Read more about the [best rice cookers](https://thekitchenpot.com/blog/best-rice-cooker-for-brown-rice//) here***

-## How to Use an Oster Rice Cooker - The Bottom Line
+## How to Use an Oster Rice Cooker – The Bottom Line

 If you’ve been wondering how to use an oster rice cooker effectively, then this guide will help you resolve your worries.